EDUCATION SEMINARS

 Adam Campbell, Elk Cove Vineyards

 Ben is a member of the second generation now taking charge at Bethel Heights Vineyard.
 Oldest son of two of the founders, Terry Casteel and Marilyn Webb, Ben grew up at Bethel Heights and worked in the vineyard during the summers.
 He graduated from the University of Oregon in 1999, then headed for Burgundy to work the 1999 vintage at Domaine des Perdrix.
-Upon return from Burgundy, he spent the next five years at REX HILL, working his way up from cellarmaster to assistant winemaker.
+He then spent the next five years at REX HILL, working his way up from cellarmaster to assistant winemaker.
 In 2005, he finally came back to Bethel Heights where he is now Winemaker.

 Isabelle Meunier, Director of Winemaking | Aubaine